 Or do they have to be stricter for better recovery and the lower rate of defaults?

 Well, most microfinance organizations operate like conventional banks.
 They charge a pre-decided interest rate on their loans and also institute a well lined out repayment plan.
 The payment for the loan will be due at regular intervals and individuals will have to stick to these deadlines.
 There are some lenders who make it mandatory for the beneficiaries to deposit some amount in the savings account.
 This sum often acts as an insurance against potential default.
 On the plus side, if they are able to repay the loan on time, they have additional savings.

 Many times, these borrowers in a microfinance firm are not able to offer collateral like a conventional bank.
 That is why these firms sometimes pool the borrowers in a team.
 That acts as a buffer and reduces chances of potential default.
 These borrowers repay their loans together.
 As they operate as a team, there is also a certain degree of peer pressure in this format.

 Everyone’s interest is interlinked in this case.
 Therefore, the repayment also becomes a team effort and everyone helps everyone to achieve success.
 Once the borrowers are able to develop a definitive credit history, it plays to their advantage.
 They are able to apply for bigger loans in the future if required.
 It also builds a certain degree of credibility in their operation module.
 Probably this is why these loans have a generally higher percentage of repayment history.
 This is true across the globe and transcends boundaries like culture, country and socio-economic challenges.

 Advantages of Microfinancing

+Therefore, you can understand that there are many advantages of this kind of loan plans.
 Apart from the fact that it helps the lower strata of the society come at par, there are many other benefits too.

 1. Better Access To Credit